Quefumas/gensound/README.md

 I would love to hear about your experience using Gensound - what worked well, what didn't, what do you think is missing.
 Don't hesitate to [drop me a line](https://github.com/Quefumas/gensound/discussions).

-The [Wiki](https://github.com/Quefumas/gensound/wiki) is planned to become the definitive user guide, and will also provide many fun examples to learn and play with.
+The gradually evolving [Wiki](https://github.com/Quefumas/gensound/wiki) is both a tutorial and a reference, and will also provide many fun examples to learn and play with.
-In the meanwhile you are also welcome to look at the [Reference](REFERENCE.md) for a growing list of useful signals and transforms.
 If you are interested in contributing, check out [Contribution](CONTRIBUTING.md).